boithanh/boithanh/README.md

 ### Hi there I'M Thạnh 👋
-- 🌱 I’m currently studing at CyberSoft Academy
+- 🌱 I’m currently studying at CyberSoft Academy
 - 💬 Nice to meet you, say hi now !!!

 ## ⚙ Technologies